gSchool/ada-CS-Fundamentals-Internship/09-graphs-p2/02-dijkstra.md

 Use the pseudocode in the section above to guide your implementation.

 When pushing an item to `heapq`, use a tuple of the form `(priority, node_index)`.
-The node's cost/distance should be
+The node's cost/distance should be  the priority.

 Still feeling stuck?
 Watch the video solution walkthrough below.
 <!-- Add video walkthrough -->